RH-cmd/sql-challenge/README.md

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+* Create a table schema for each of the six CSV files.
+Specify data types, primary keys, foreign keys, and other constraints.

 ```
 -- Create tables and import data